anthony-urbina/Anthony-urbina/README.md

 ##### BIO

 My journey in web devlopment began with an interest in NFT's and the future of tech.
-After getting a look under the hood at web development, I realized there is a lot of catching up I need to do before I even think about coding a smart contract.
-Until that time comes, I will continue exloring all that the current state of the internet has to offer, while demonstrating my findings in projects that I find engaging and meaningful.
+After getting a look under the hood at web development, I realized there was a lot of catching up I had to do before I even thought about coding an ethereum smart contract.
+Till them, I will continue exloring all of what the current state of the internet has to offer, while also demonstrating my findings in projects that I find meaningful and engaging.

 - 🔭 I’m currently working on [War](https://warcardgame.xyz)
 - 🌱 I'm currently learning TypeScript